Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Proofs

-This definition of random payoffs allows a variety of different payoff models in the oligopoly settings.
-For example, we can add a random, bounded, noise to the payoffs or demands.
+for our probability space $(\Omega, \mathcal{F}, \prob)$. $U(i, t, a)$ is the utility that player $i$ would have received at time $t$ if they had played action $a$.
+The opponents' actions are determined by $\omega$, unless they are specified explicitly by an event.
+This adds another layer of randomness to the payoffs.
+In general, there can be rich dependencies between the actions and rewards over time.
+However, given the concrete realizations $a_t := (a_{1, t}, \dots, a_{n,t})$, we assume that for all $i = 1, \dots, n$, $t \in \N$, and $a \in \Acal_i$, \begin{enumerate}[label=\roman*)] \item the utility $U(i, t, a)$ is conditionally independent from the utilities of other times given $a_t$, \item its conditional expectation equals the deterministic game, $\E[U(i, t, a) \mid a_t] = u_i(a, a_{-i, t})$, and \item it is bounded, $U(i, t, a) \in [\underline u, \overline u]$, where $M := \overline u - \underline u$ denotes the maximal range. \end{enumerate} This definition of random payoffs allows for a variety of different payoff models in the oligopoly settings.
+For example, we can add a random, bounded noise to the payoffs or demands.
+This noise may also be dependent (but not correlated) among players as long as its conditional expectation is zero.
 Alternatively, we could define a model where the utility function determines the probability that an item is sold.
-Many models are possible, as long as the analysis of the game is based on the expected utilities.
+Many models are possible, as long as the analysis of the game (i.e., its correlated actions and Nash equilibria) is based on the deterministic game.

 In this setting, we provide an alternative version of Proposition \ref{prop:individually-rational-responses}.